0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ### Part 7: Acceptance?

-## Overview

 # Comparison

-- Is their work an accurate representation of the media?
+- Is their work an accurate representation of culture?
+- Does it fall into any tokenism or biases?
+- Does it match any statistics, or does it propagate them?

 # Future Work